Tensai-Kun13/Rubiks-Guides/beginners-method/03_first_layer.md

 ## 💡 When White Is on Top

 Sometimes the white sticker is looking straight up at you from the top of the piece.
-In this case, you can just do **the Right or Left Sexy Move three times**.
+In this case, you can just do **the Right or Left Super Move three times**.
 It might look like a dance, but by the end, the piece will twirl right into place.

 ---